-Oncolytics Biotech® Inc. Announces Receipt of Orphan Drug Designation from the U.S. FDA for Malignant Gliomas
+Oncolytics Biotech® Inc. Announces Receipt of Orphan Drug Designation from the U.S. FDA for Pancreatic Cancer

-CALGARY, April 17, 2015 /PRNewswire/ - Oncolytics Biotech Inc. ("Oncolytics") (TSX:ONC, NASDAQ:ONCY), a clinical-stage biotechnology company focused on the development of oncolytic viruses as potential cancer therapeutics, today announced that the U.S. Food and Drug Administration (FDA) has granted an Orphan Drug Designation (ODD) for its lead product candidate, REOLYSIN®, for the treatment of malignant glioma.
-The Company applied for an ODD for pediatric high grade gliomas (HGG), however the FDA granted an ODD for the broader indication of malignant glioma in patients of all ages.
-In three previous brain cancer studies including gliomas, REOLYSIN® has been shown to infect a variety of brain tumors when delivered intravenously.
+CALGARY, Feb.
+17, 2015 /PRNewswire/ - Oncolytics Biotech® Inc. ("Oncolytics") (TSX:ONC, NASDAQ:ONCY), a clinical-stage biotechnology company focused on the development of oncolytic viruses as potential cancer therapeutics, today announced that the U.S. Food and Drug Administration (FDA) has granted Orphan Drug Designation for its lead product candidate, REOLYSIN®, for the treatment of pancreatic cancer.

 The FDA grants Orphan Drug Designation status to products that treat rare diseases, providing incentives to sponsors developing drugs or biologics.
 The FDA defines rare diseases as those affecting fewer than 200,000 people in the United States at any given time.
 Orphan Drug Designation provides the sponsor certain benefits and incentives, including a period of marketing exclusivity if regulatory approval is ultimately received for the designated indication, potential tax credits for certain activities, eligibility for orphan drug grants, and the waiver of certain administrative fees.
 The receipt of Orphan Drug Designation status does not change the regulatory requirements or process for obtaining marketing approval.
 For more information, please visit: http://www.fda.gov/forindustry/DevelopingProductsforrareDiseasesConditions/default.htm.